hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

       The MATLAB command ``opengl info`` will then show that you are indeed using the GPU.

 #.
-When you've finished, don't forget to log out in the xfce desktop
+When you've finished, don't forget to log out in the Xfce desktop
-   (right mouse click in the desktop, then select `"Application\" and then select\"Log Out\") when you use one of our wrapper scripts or kill the VNC server otherwise (using
+   (right mouse click in the desktop, then select `"Application\" and then select \"Log Out\") when you use one of our wrapper scripts or kill the VNC server otherwise (using

        :bash:`vncserver -kill :x`